 If you understand how specific treatments may affect your quality of life, you can decide which ones you’d choose or refuse.
-You may want to talk to your health care provider about the possible benefits and risks of treatments.
+You may want to talk to your healthcare provider about the possible benefits and risks of treatments.
+The chance of good results from these therapies varies based on each individual clinical situation and can be very difficult to predict.
 Medical treatment, if your life is in danger, falls into three main categories.

 This care keeps your heart and lungs going when they can no longer work on their own.